LTruter/project-management-app/README.md

 # Project Management App - React Course Project

 This repository contains a React project built while following a course on React fundamentals and practical component design.
-The project is currently in progress and is being developed step-by-step as new concepts are introduced.
+The project has been completed as a hands-on learning exercise to apply core React concepts in a real-world styled application.

-The goal is to build a simple project management application while learning and applying core React concepts in a structured way.
+The goal was to build a simple project management application while learning and applying key React concepts in a structured way.

 ---